PrasadP744/SRE-TASK/README.md

 📋 Node Exporter
 📄 Promtail

 THIS WAS FUN :))
+##changing the image version and  other configurations may brake the OIDC auth and also the cluster uptime.##

 This Repo
 Adds Terraform with  ec2 provision and docker installation  &&